Interaction-aware Kalman Neural Networks for Trajectory Prediction: Related Work

-State estimation is one of the common techniques in robotics to estimate the state of a robot from various measurements which involve nosies.
-Classic approaches of state estimation can be found in \cite{barfoot2017state}.
-Nowadays, artificial intelligence approaches have been explored largely for state estimation in robotics.
-For example, Coskun et al. train a triple-LSTM neural network architecture to learn the kinematic motion model, process noise, and measurement noise in order to estimate human pose in a camera image \cite{coskun2017long}.
-Haarnoja et al. propose a discriminative approach for state estimation in which they train a neural network to learn features from highly complex observations and then filter the learned features to output underlying states \cite{haarnoja2016backprop}.
-Our IaKNN model has a different goal from those models, i.e., IaKNN aims to predict the trajectories of vehicles.
+State estimation is a mature subfield in robotics with the aim to estimate the state of a robot from various noisy measurements.
+One comprehensive survey of classic approaches of state estimation refers to \cite{barfoot2017state}.
+The limitation in traditional state estimation models is lack of \emph{prior} knowledge purified from database to be the preset parameter adapting time varying influences.
+Nowadays, neural network approaches have been explored largely for state estimation in autonomous industry.
+Coskun et al.~\cite{coskun2017long} train the triple-LSTM neural networks architecture to learn the kinematic motion model, process noise, and measurement noise for estimating human pose in a camera image.
+Haarnoja et al.~\cite{haarnoja2016backprop} adopt the discriminative approach in state estimation where neural networks is used to learn features from highly complex observations, and then filtered the features to underlying states.